prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 | `--trace-sample-fraction` | Indicate what fraction of P@P messages are sampled for tracing.
 Default: 0.20
 | `--disable-monitoring` | Disable all monitoring service.
 | `--monitoring-port` | Port used by prometheus for listening and responding to messages.
 Default: 8080
-| `--no-discovery` | Enable only local network P2P and do not connect to cloud bootstrap nodes.
-| `--peer` | Connect with a specified peer.
-This flag may be used multiple times.
-| `--bootstrap-node` | The address of bootstrap node.
-Beacon node will connect for peer discovery via DHT.
-Multiple nodes can be separated with a comma.
-Default:
-| `--relay-node ` | The address of relay node.
-The beacon node will connect to the relay node and advertise their address via the relay node to other peers.
-| `--p2p-udp-port ` | The port used by discv5.
-Default: 12000
-| `--p2p-tcp-port` | The port used by libP2P.
-Default: 13000
-| `--p2p-local-ip` | The local ip address to listen for incoming data.
-| `--p2p-host-ip` |  The IP address advertised by libp2p.
-This may be used to advertise a public IP.
-| `--p2p-host-dns` | The DNS address advertised by libp2p.
-This may be used to advertise an external DNS.
-| `--p2p-whitelist` | The CIDR subnet for whitelisting peer connections.
-Example: 192.168.0.0/16 would whitelist connections to peers on your local network only.
-The default is to accept all connections.
-| `--p2p-encoding` | The encoding format of messages sent over the wire.
-The default is 0, which represents ssz.
 | `--force-clear-db` | Clear any previously stored data at the data directory.
 | `--clear-db` | Prompt for clearing any previously stored data at the data directory.
 | `--log-format` | Specify log formatting.
 Supports: text, json, fluentd.